Planning fallacy and optimistic bias

 How easy are your tasks?
 Have you made the best use of automations and are you efficient in what you do?

-I'm taking on new clients in 2021, if you would like to talk to me about productivity coaching sessions then get in touch.
+If you would like to talk to me about productivity coaching sessions then get in touch.
 You can book a free consultation here